MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/stable-channel.md

 ## Version 1.4

+### Version 1.4.5 (1.4.240211001)

+This is a servicing release of the Windows App SDK that includes critical bug fixes for the 1.4 release.

+- Fixed an issue that could hang applications when clicking a mouse button while scrolling with the mouse wheel.
+For more info, see GitHub issue [#9233](https://github.com/microsoft/microsoft-ui-xaml/issues/9233).
+- Fixed an issue with duplicate assets when referencing a chain of NuGet packages.
+For more info, see GitHub issue [#8857](https://github.com/microsoft/microsoft-ui-xaml/issues/8857).
+- Fixed several `BreadcrumbBar` issues including a memory leak, a crash when the ellipsis menu is empty, and the ellipsis menu being incorrectly constrained within the window.
+- Fixed a potential crash on shutdown when releasing graphics resources.

 ### Version 1.4.4 (1.4.231219000)

 This is a servicing release of the Windows App SDK that includes critical bug fixes for the 1.4 release.